A Biblical Approach to Objectionable Elements in Christian Education, Part 1

 The basis of a truly Biblical position concerning censorable elements is the following distinction.
 If a work of literature or other element of the curriculum treats evil in the same way that it is treated in the Scriptures, we regard it as not only acceptable but also desirable reading, listening, or viewing for someone of sufficient maturity as to benefit from comparable portions of the Scriptures (with the qualification that visual or auditory effects are more potent than those of reading).
 If it does not treat evil in the way evil is handled in the Scriptures, its content is not good.
 Evil in the Bible appears dangerous and repulsive.
 Reflections of evil appear in the Bible in the form of negative examples so as to create a defense against what they represent or to give hope to the fallen for forgiveness and recovery from sin.

-Chapter four of Christian Education: Its Mandate and Mission, ©1992.
+Chapter four of Handbook of Christian Education, ©2017.
 Used with permission of BJU Press.
 For permission to reproduce this article or to link to this page, please write JourneyForth@bjupress.com.